kernelkit/infix/doc/discovery.md

 linux-pc:#
 ```

+> [!TIP]
+> The `-t` option is also very useful, it stops browsing automatically
+> when a "more or less complete list" has been printed.
+However, some
+> devices on the LAN may be in deep sleep so run the command again if
+> you cannot find the device you are looking for.

 Additionally, *avahi-resolve-host-name* can be used to verify domain
 name mappings for IP addresses.
 By default, it translates from IPv4
 addresses.
 This function allows users to confirm that addresses are
 mapped correctly.

 ```